statamic/docs/content/collections/docs/yaml.md

 <a href="{{ antisocial:twitter }}">Twitter</a>
 ```

-### Lists of Lists (Multidimensional Arrays) {#lists-of-lists}
+### Nesting mappings and sequences

-You can create lists of lists, and those lists can have lists, and those lists can have their own lists and lists of lists and -- now you should think carefully before you go any deeper but -- those lists can also have some of their very own lists and lists of lists.
-Got it?
+You can create mappings of sequences, and those sequences can have mappings, and those mappings can have their own sequences and mappings, and so on and on and on until you choose to skip the rest of the paragraph and go onto the next.

 This is a very common pattern in Statamic.
-Entries Listings, Grid and Replicator fieldtypes, and Search results all use multidimensional array data.
+Bard, Grid, and Replicator fieldtypes all use nested mappings and sequences.

 ```.language-yaml
 students: